Biplane fighter aces

 After a short pause, the attack to the north of the River Ebro was resumed on the 22 March.
 Eighteen Fiats from 2-G-3 supported the Navarre Army Corps as they entered the Huesca sector.

-On 24 March, eighteen Fiats led by Salas provided escort for the He5ls and SM.79s attacking Quinto, over which town they encountered eleven Ratas and 30 Chatos.
-In the ensuing combats four Chatos were destroyed; Salas, Arístides, Senra and Rúiz Jiménez each claiming one.
-Lieutenant Jurado, flying Fiat No 3-104, was killed in action.
+Around midday on 24 March, 18 Fiats from all six Spanish CR.32 escuadrillas led by capitán Salas provided escort for the He 51s and SM.79s attacking Quinto.
+Between Quinto and Farlete they encountered eleven Ratas and 30 Chatos.
+In the ensuing combats four Chatos were claimed; capitán Salas, alférez Arístides García López Rengel (1-E-3), brigada Ramón Senra Àlvarez (1-E-3) and Rúiz Jiménez each claiming one.
+Teniente José Jurado González (3-E-3), flying Fiat No 3-104, was killed in action when Republican fighters shot him down between Caspe and Quinto.

-At the termination of this air battle, Salas almost succeeded in capturing a Chato.
-He had attacked one of enemy and, although unable to destroy the machine, he so clearly held the upper hand that the Chato pilot descended to a low altitude and was making for Nationalist lines, with Salas in close attendance.
-Just as the Chato was about to land it was attacked by a Bf109B (No 51) flown by Oberleutnant Schellmann of 1.J/88 and destroyed.
+At the end of this air battle, Salas almost succeeded in capturing a Chato.
+He had attacked one of the enemies and, although unable to destroy the machine, he so clearly held the upper hand that the Chato pilot descended to a low altitude and was making for Nationalist lines, with Salas in close attendance.
+Just as the Chato was about to land, it was attacked by a Bf 109B (No 51) flown by Oberleutnant Wolfgang Schellmann, staffelkapitän of 1.J/88, and destroyed, prompting Salas to lodge a formal complaint with the Legion Condor.

-On 8 April, after escorting Ju52s and He45s to the Morella front, Captain Salas’ Fiat was hit while he was strafing enemy troops.
+On 8 April, after escorting Ju 52s and He 45s to the Morella front, capitán Salas' Fiat was hit while he was strafing enemy troops.
 The bullet had severed an oil pipe, and with oil pressure falling rapidly he had only seconds to choose a suitable area for the in evitable forced-landing.

-This aircraft was No. 3-61 (Factory No. 111), which was flown by Salas throughout the war.
-He had first flown this Fiat in 1937, in the Dequal Squadron; he retained it when Squadron 2-E-3 was formed and flew it until his forced-landing at Morella on 8 April 1938.
+This aircraft was No. 3-61 (Factory No. 111), which was flown by Salas for the first time in September-October 1937 when he became CO of 2-G-3 and he flew it until his forced-landing at Morella on 8 April 1938.
 He regained possession of 3-61 on 3 July 1938, following repairs, and continued with it until 12 November, when he suffered a serious accident.
 After being repaired again the Fiat came back into the possession of Salas in January 1939, remaining with him until the end of the war.
 He continued to fly this machine from Getafe for a considerable time after the war’s end, until it was completely destroyed in an accident.
 This aircraft retained the two Breda-Safat 7.7mm machine-guns throughout its service life.
 Later machines of this type had two 12.7mm machine-guns of the same make, but the Spanish pilots normally preferred a combination of one 7.7mm and one 12.7mm machine-gun.

 On 11 April Salas, in company with the entire Group, was able to celebrate a double event; his escape unharmed from the difficult forced-landing near Morella, and his promotion to Commander, which had been authorized on 4 April.
 The news of this did not reach him until 11 April, hence the date of the Group’s celebration in Saragossa.